 Principle 9: Every company should provide clear disclosure of its remuneration policies, level and mix of remuneration, and the procedure for setting remuneration, in the company’s Annual Report.
 It should provide disclosure in relation to its remuneration policies to enable investors to understand the link between remuneration paid to directors and key management personnel, and performance.

-In undertaking these functions, the Board oversees the design and implementation of the remuneration policy and the specific remuneration packages for each Director and senior executives including the CEO.
-No member of the Board, however, will be involved in any decision of the Board relating to his own remuneration.
+In undertaking this functions, the Board oversees the design and implementation of the remuneration policy and the specific remuneration packages for each Director and senior executives including the CEO.
+No member of the Board, however, will be involved in any decision of the Board relating to his or her own remuneration.

-In terms of the process adopted by the Manager for developing policies on remuneration and determining the remuneration packages for Directors and executive officers, the Manager, through an independent remuneration consultant, takes into account benchmarking within the industry, as appropriate.
+In terms of the process adopted by the Manager for developing policies on remuneration and determining the remuneration packages for Directors and executive officers, the Manager, through an independent remuneration consultant, takes into account compensation benchmarks within the industry, as appropriate.
 It also considers the compensation framework of CL as a point of reference.
 The Manager is a subsidiary of CL which also holds a significant stake in CRCT.
-The association with the CL group puts the Manager in a better position to attract and retain better qualified management talent; it provides an intangible benefit to the Manager such that it allows its employees to associate themselves with an established corporate group which can offer them the depth and breadth of experience and a career horizon.
-In FY 2016, an independent remuneration consultant, Mercer (Singapore) Pte Ltd (Mercer), was appointed to provide professional advice on Board and executive remuneration.
-Mercer is a global consulting leader in talent, health, retirement and investments with operations in more than 140 countries and employs more than 20,000 people globally.
-The consultant is not related to the Manager, its related corporations or any of its Directors.
+The association with the CL group puts the Manager in a better position to attract and retain better qualified management talent; it provides an intangible benefit to the Manager such that it allows its employees to associate themselves with an established corporate group which can offer them the depth and breadth of experience and enhanced career development opportunities.
+In FY 2017, an independent remuneration consultant, Mercer (Singapore) Pte Ltd (Mercer), was appointed to provide professional advice on Board and executive remuneration.
+Mercer is a global consulting leader in talent, health, retirement and investments with operations in more than 130 countries and employs more than 22,000 people globally.
+The consultant is not related to the Manager, its controlling shareholder, its related corporations or any of its Directors.

 The principles governing the Manager’s key management personnel remuneration policy are as follows: